wildboar-foundation/wildboar/master/_sources/guide/datasets.rst.txt

     # ... downloading repository to cache folder...
     >>> x.shape

-In the default repository, wildboar bundles

-wildboar/ucr
-  UCR time series repository datasets optimized for loading and download speed.

-wildboar/ucr-tiny
-  A sample of datasets from the UCR time series repository

 Installed repositories and dataset bundles can be listed using the function ``list_repositories`` and ``list_bundles`` respectively.